joeyhage/daily-novena/README.md

 ### Extension Settings

 These settings are specific to VS Code and need to be set in the VS Code settings file.
 See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.

+### dailyNovena.remindOnStartup (default: `true`)

+Each time VS Code starts, check to see if you have prayed yet for the day.
+If not, ask you if you would like to continue the current Novena.

 #### dailyNovena.logLevel (default: `error`)